 Left: Tsukemen (つけ麺) Right: Somen (そうめん)

-Examples include Tsukemen (つけ麺), a type of Ramen consisting of noodles and a soup broth (in which noodles are dipped) served in separate bowls,
+Examples include Tsukemen (つけ麺), a type of Ramen consisting of noodles and a dipping soup served in separate bowls,

-Tsukemen and Somen are typically consumed during the hot summer months, so if I give one more example that can be eaten throughout the year, what comes to my mind is “Abura Soba (油そば)”.
+Tsukemen and Somen are for the hot summer months, so if I give one more example eaten throughout the year, what comes to my mind is Abura Soba (油そば).

-Abura Soba (油そば) or Maze Soba (まぜそば)
+Abura Soba (油そば)/Maze Soba (まぜそば)

-Abura Soba is also a type of Ramen.
-However, while ordinary Ramen noodles are served in a hot bowl of soup made with various ingredients such as pork, chicken, seafood, and vegetables, Abura Soba has no broth.
+However, while ordinary Ramen comes in a hot bowl of broth made with various ingredients such as pork, chicken, seafood, and vegetables, Abura Soba has no soup.

 How to Eat

-Bubuka (ぶぶか) is one of the most popular Abura Soba specialty shops in Tokyo whose main restaurant is located in Kichijoji (MAP), and the collaboration product with Myojo, the Bubuka Abura Soba Instant Noodle has been around since 2002.
+Bubuka (ぶぶか) is one of the best Abura Soba specialty shops in Tokyo, whose main restaurant is in Kichijoji (MAP).
+The collaboration product with Myojo has been around since 2002.